alexlungu28/software-engineering-methods/docs/user_stories.md

     3. The room name the activity is in
 - Choose to participate in physical activities on campus or not
 - Choose to decline an invitation to a physical activity
+- Go to campus at least once every two weeks

 ##Teacher